Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

 I'd be thrilled to see that.

-Can I ask a question though, Cheryl?
+Can I ask a question, though, Cheryl?

-There needs to be diversity in feminism, and she is it, and Camille Paglia has nothing but good things to say about Sarah Palin.
+And Camille Paglia has nothing but good things to say about Sarah Palin.

 There's one other thing she says.

-She says to those of us who are hoping and even requiring some U.S. Senate mileage on her, forget that.
+She says, to those of us who are hoping and even requiring some U.S. Senate mileage on her, forget that.

 She doesn't need to go to Washington and have the soul sucked out of her by that noxious environment.

-Let her stay in Alaska or do anything she wants that keeps her life closer to the normal American, that that proximity that made her so charming to all of us, that going to the Senate might, in a way, is my word, not hers, make her a step more ordinary.
+Let her stay in Alaska or do anything she wants that keeps her life closer to the normal American, that proximity that made her so charming to all of us, that going to the Senate might, in a way, is my word, not hers, make her a step more ordinary.

 She doesn't need to go to the Senate, and there's a part of that that kind of resonates with me, and I want to check with you.